umefy/go-web-app-template/README.md

 ### Best Practices

-- Follow clean architecture principles
+- Follow clean architecture principles with clear layer separation
-- Write tests for all business logic
+- Write tests for all business logic in the service layer
 - Use dependency injection for all dependencies
 - Keep domain logic pure and infrastructure-agnostic
 - Document APIs with OpenAPI specifications
 - Use transactions for data consistency
 - Implement proper error handling and logging
+- Use the shared handler architecture for consistent HTTP handling
+- Organize code by business domains rather than technical concerns